ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Scheduling of follow-up is pulled from uniform distribution ranging between 3 and 6 months
   * - Emergency
     - If simulant has an acute event during this time step, 100% will have an emergency visit
-    - Acute events are ischemic stroke or acture myocardial infarction
+    - Acute events are ischemic stroke or acute myocardial infarction